-Parallel Minds takes place in a near-future where a pair of scientists have created a revolutionary, AI-powered contact lens which allows people to re-live their memories.
+Parallel Minds takes place in the near future, where a pair of scientists have created a revolutionary, AI-powered contact lens that allows people to re-live their memories.
 Things seem promising right up until the lead scientist is killed under mysterious circumstances.
-This is when the gruff detective with a checkered past arrives to solve the case, and takes on the junior scientist as his partner for the case.
+This is when the gruff detective with a checkered past arrives to solve the case and takes on the junior scientist as his partner for the case.

 Continue reading “Blood in the Snow Review: ‘Parallel Minds’ looks at our near future through an indigenous lens”

 We have events from our past that are difficult to face.
 A parent with a drinking problem, the death of a loved one, or a ghost living in your house.
 Roger (Richard Harmon) is one of those unfortunate souls with all three of those things.
-Returning to his childhood home after the untimely death of his father Rodger will be confronted by the ghosts of family traumas he never fully understood and memories he repressed, as well as an actual ghost.
+Returning to his childhood home after his father’s untimely death, Rodger will be confronted by the ghosts of family traumas he never fully understood and memories he repressed, as well as an actual ghost.